 Be aware that not all ISA providers and ISAs will accept transfers.
 This can often be the case for the top paying cash ISA accounts, which are only open to new ISA funds in the current tax year, for example.

-What is the benefit in transferring an ISA?
+What are the benefits of transferring an ISA?

-As well as keeping the savings tax-free, most customers transfer ISAs in the hope of gaining better returns on their money.
-In effect, you think the money could be working harder elsewhere.
+As well as keeping the savings tax-free, most customers transfer ISAs to gain better returns on their money.
+(It’s common for interest rates to fall after an introductory period).

 Will I be charged for transferring an ISA?